 There is a high threat from terrorism.

 Terrorist groups continue to plan attacks and have the capacity and intent to carry out these attacks at anytime and anywhere in the country.
-You should be particularly vigilant during holiday periods such as Easter, Christmas, New Year, Nyepi (Balinese New Year, in March) and Independence Day (17 August).
+You should be particularly vigilant during holiday periods such as Easter, Christmas, New Year, Nyepi (Balinese New Year, 21 March) and Independence Day (17 August).
 On 3 January 2015 the US Embassy warned of a potential threat against US associated hotels and banks in Surabaya.
 You should be particularly vigilant in these areas.
 See Terrorism.

 Following the abduction of a British national in the Aceh region of Northern Sumatra in June 2013, you should exercise caution in the area.
 While the risk of abduction is not high, you should be aware that 1 French and 5 Chinese nationals were abducted in separate incidents in 2008.
 See Local travel

 Possession, trafficking and manufacture of drugs are serious offences in Indonesia.
 Some offences carry the death penalty.
 Don’t get involved.
 See Local laws and customs